50% First-Year Allowance + AIA tax relief on factory solar — book a desk feasibility before April 2026

 Conclusion: Taking Action in 2026

 UK factory solar has reached optimal economic conditions in 2026.
-Electricity costs at historic highs, Enhanced Capital Allowances providing 100% first-year tax relief, and mature technology delivering guaranteed 25-year performance create a compelling investment case rarely seen in industrial energy.
+Electricity costs at historic highs, Annual Investment Allowance (AIA) providing 100% first-year tax deduction, and mature technology delivering guaranteed 25-year performance create a compelling investment case rarely seen in industrial energy.

 The question is no longer whether solar makes financial sense—comprehensive data proves it does across all manufacturing sectors.
 The question is whether you'll capture these savings ahead of competitors.